A-I-Research-Facility/Self-driving-cars/README.md

 <br>

 # 💢 Module 1 : Requirements for Autonomy
-## 📘 Chapter 1 : Taxonomy of driving
+## 📘 Chapter 1 : Taxonomy of Driving

 ### 🖍️ Important terms and their definitions :-<br>
 1. **Driving task** : This consists of 3 subtasks.
 They are,